uvokin33/Test-Server/README.md

 * View detailed book information (title, description, image, author, published, year, pages, total score)
 * Search books by author, publisher, year
 * Search books by keyword from description
-* User registration and authorization
+* Users registration and authorization
 * Authorizated users can leave feedback for the book(text, rating)
-* Get all book feedbacks
+* Get all feedbacks for book
 * Get paged list of the books
 * Get paged list of the feedbaks for book